nilsmehlhorn/blog/src/pages/posts/everything-looks-better-with-an-image/index.md

 reworking something over and over again because you found yet another place where it looks off (unrelated hint: don't even try to use [grid in IE](https://rachelandrew.co.uk/archives/2016/11/26/should-i-try-to-use-the-ie-implementation-of-css-grid-layout/)).
 A great way to minimize such iterations is by establishing a style guide.
 Setup guidelines for things like typography, colors, navigation patterns and extend them as you go.
-Yet, consider the return of investment here.
-It's great for on-boarding and speeds up development for on-off views but it must be worth it. // meh
+You may do this inside some document, yet just like any other artifact, distance from code correlates with obsolescence.
+There are [better options](https://github.com/storybooks/storybook).
+ The facts have to be easy to access and hard to evade.

 ## Interfaces are boring